 Typically my “base layer” consists of:

-- A warm long-sleeve top or turtleneck This one from Uniqlo’s Heat Tech line is a favorite.
-It’s super warm and CHEAP!
+- A warm long-sleeve top or turtleneck This one is so cute you’d never know it was a thermal top.

-- Tights These “heat temp” tights are a great and reasonably priced option
+- Tights These lightweight but warm tights are a great and reasonably priced option.

 - Socks These heated socks were recommended to me by a mountain guide during a recent trip